rust-unofficial/patterns/patterns/ffi-wrappers.md

 ### Trying to Wrap Iterators (and Failing)

-To wrap iteration into the API correctly, the wrapper would need to do what a C version of the code would do: erase the lifetime of the iterator, and manage it manually.
+To wrap any type of iterator into the API correctly, the wrapper would need to do what a C version of the code would do: erase the lifetime of the iterator, and manage it manually.

 Suffice it to say, this is *incredibly* difficult.
 Here is an illustration of just *one* pitfall.